|Birth: ||Sep. 28, 1867|

 Carl Gray, of Wichita, and Miss Hattie Flora were married in this city on Monday, December 6th, Rev. C.J.
 Bowles, of the Baptist church, officiating.
 They departed at once for their new home at Wichita, where Carl is working for the Western Union Telegraph Company (sic)

-Wife Harriette Amanda FLORA (Hattie A) (1869KS-1956ME), reportedly in 1883 history book by William G CULTER, was 1st white child born in Montgomery county, Kansas, whom he married December 6, 1886 when barely nineteen in her father's Oswego, Kansas, Condon hotel where he had boarded, having $4 in pocket and a $60/month job, she was first women with a nationwide radio Bible Class, both honored in many communities from time to time a couple were by Carthage friends in 1934 at a gala affair held at thirteen year old Drake Hotel by over three hundred friends, also enjoyed their Golden Wedding anniversary with fourteen hundred guests in Omaha, she was selected American Mother of 1937 by Golden Rule Foundation, and awarded prestiges Cross of Honor by U S Flag Association with a LL D honorary degree bestowed upon her by Sioux Falls College at Sioux Falls, South Dakota.
+Wife Harriette Amanda FLORA (Hattie A) (1869KS-1956ME), as afore mentioned, reportedly in 1883 history book by William G CULTER, was 1st white child born in Montgomery county, Kansas, whom he married December 6, 1886 when barely nineteen in her father's Oswego, Kansas, Condon hotel where he had boarded, having $4 in pocket and a $60/month job, she was first women with a nationwide radio Bible Class, both honored in many communities from time to time, a couple were by Carthage friends in 1934 at a gala affair held at thirteen year old Drake Hotel by over three hundred friends & family, also enjoyed their Golden Wedding anniversary with fourteen hundred guests in Omaha, she was selected American Mother of 1937 by Golden Rule Foundation, and awarded prestige's Cross of Honor by U S Flag Association with a LL D honorary degree bestowed upon her by Sioux Falls College at Sioux Falls, South Dakota.

-Each of their three sons served a different branch of service during World War II. (oldest, also in World War I, and headed Veterans Administration following Gen Omar BRADLEY, for Harry TRUMAN)
+Each of their three sons served during World War II a different way. (oldest, also in World War I, and headed Veterans Administration following Gen Omar BRADLEY, for Harry TRUMAN)

-Major General Carl Raymond GRAY, jr (1889KS-1955MN) (army, recipient of The Distinguished Service Cross our nations second highest military award)
+Major General Carl Raymond GRAY, jr (1889KS-1955MN) (army, WW I & recipient of The Distinguished Service Cross in WW II our nations second highest military award)

 ~ Home Locations:

-Carl Raymond GRAY's first seven years following birth at Princeton, Arkansas, was spent in Little Rock, Pulaski county, Arkansas where his father was employed at Arkansas' first created institution for higher learning, Saint Johns' College of Arkansas (1850-1882), located east of and abutting the United States Arsenal complex.
-His parents, born in Maine, both college educated, ending in Arkansas fall 1860, father becoming a Confederate officer during the Civil War, captured towards its end, returning home to continue educating the states' future leaders, its youth.
+Carl Raymond GRAY's first seven years, as afore mentioned, following Princeton, Arkansas birth were spent in Little Rock, Pulaski county, Arkansas where his father was employed at Arkansas' first created institution for higher learning, Saint Johns' College of Arkansas (1850-1882), located east of and abutting the United States Arsenal complex.
+His parents, both born in Maine, both college educated, ending in Arkansas fall 1860 after living first in Minnesota, then a year in Mississippi, educating the state's future leaders, its youth.

-The GRAYs returned to Carthage when unable to find suitable housing in Monett, Berry county, Missouri where he was briefly assigned in 1898 for a year or so, renting a home from William P MILLER's widow, which in the 1950's was on the Victorian Home Tour: The Miller House - 1422 Grand avenue - Richardsonian Romanesque built in 1890 by Mr. Miller, a grocer.
+SEP 1898 the GRAYs returned to Carthage when unable to find suitable housing in Monett, Barry county, Missouri where he was briefly assigned until 15 OCT 1900 as division superintendent, renting a home from William P MILLER's widow, which in the 1950s was on the Victorian Home Tour: The Miller House - was 1332, now 1422 Grand avenue - Richardsonian Romanesque built in 1890 by Mr. Miller, a grocer.
 This style emphasized arches, lintels, and sills by using a different stone from the walls.
 Straight-topped windows were used in addition to the round arched type.
 The belt of brick corbels beneath the upper gable and the 3 story polygonal tower are typical Romanesque features.
-Active in their Baptist church, civic and military affairs, his fourth "Frisco" duty location, where he met many who became either "Frisco" employees or contractors.
-Ten to Springfield, Greene county, Missouri, sixty miles east of Carthage, while in Springfield, before being promoted to Saint Louis, wife Harriette invited a dozen lady friends from far & near, to their Springfield home, according to articles in Carthage [Missouri] Evening Press, 3rd & 15th June 1903 discovered by Nancy BREWER of Carthage, ~ ~ included were her step-sister, sister-in-law and 2nd sister-in-law, for a week with Carl having the fair damsels removed to Monte Ne, Arkansas aboard his railroad car for a two day excursion, with his sister Ethel and others, helping to entertain the twelve ladies. ~ ~ then to their third longest, nearly seven years, starting 1904 in Saint Louis, Missouri, where in 1904, St. Louis hosted World's Fair to celebrate the centennial of the 1803 Louisiana purchase, serving his seventh and last "Frisco" duty location, and where "Howdie", third and last son had earlier been born ~ ~ with, "The Carl R Gray Mansion at 52 Westmoreland Place built in 1909, just north of now, Forrest Park where the 1904, St. Louis hosted World's Fair had been held.
+Active in their Baptist church, civic and military affairs, his "Frisco" duty location, where he met many who became either "Frisco" employees or contractors.
+Finding a home in Monett where they lived next to his Clerk Burton K BLAIR and bride till 15 OCT 1900 to Saint Louis, MO for a short spell, at 3939 west Belle place where son Howard Kramer was born 1901, shortly thereafter back to Springfield, Greene county, Missouri, sixty miles east of Carthage, while in Springfield, before again being promoted to Saint Louis in APR 1904, wife Harriette invited a dozen lady friends from far & near, to their Benton avenue Springfield home, according to news articles in Carthage Evening Press, 3rd & 15th June 1903 discovered by Nancy BREWER of Carthage, Missouri ~ ~ included were her step-sister, sister-in-law and 2nd sister-in-law, for a week with Carl having the fair damsels removed to Monte Ne, Arkansas aboard his railroad car for a two day excursion, with his sister Ethel and others, helping to entertain the twelve ladies. ~ ~ then to their third longest home where they lived once before, seven more years, starting APR 1904 in Saint Louis, Missouri, where in 1904, St. Louis hosted World's Fair to celebrate the centennial of the 1803 Louisiana purchase, serving his last "Frisco" duty location, last living at ~ ~ "The Carl R Gray Mansion at 52 Westmoreland Place built in 1909[?], just north of now, Forrest Park where the 1904, St. Louis hosted World's Fair had been held.
 The Georgian Revival style mansion was designed by Alexander August Fischer.
 Their home was built with rough stone and a portico, the portico was removed and the stone smoothed in 1945.
 The house was built for Carl R. Gray & wife Harriette, who at the time was general manager of the St. Louis and San Francisco Railroad.
-Later he became the President of the Union Pacific Railroad and served in that role for seventeen years and then vice chairman of the railroad.", ~ ~ their longest living location, seventeen years starting January 1920, at Omaha, Douglas county, Nebraska with his last employer, Union Pacific Systems, where wife Harriette held her nation wide radio Bible Class program, made her annual trip to Los Angeles, California and monthly trips to Kansas City, Missouri to teach Bible classes.
+Later he became the President of the Union Pacific Railroad and served in that role for seventeen plus years and then appointed vice-chairman of the railroad.", ~ ~ their longest living location, seventeen plus years starting January 1920, at Omaha, Douglas county, Nebraska with his last employer, Union Pacific Systems, where wife Harriette held her nation wide radio Bible Class program, made her annual trip to Los Angeles, California and monthly trips to Kansas City, Missouri to teach Bible classes.

 To Fellow Employees: